For Our Future Releases Initial Results of Innovative Voter Contact Program

-Washington D.C. – For Our Future unveiled the initial results from its groundbreaking new ‘Feedback Loop’ program which engages people during door-to-door conversations to better understand what issues motivate voter turnout and community action.
-FOF launched the program in February, focusing on having qualitative, in-depth conversations with Democrats, progressives, and Independents across seven battleground states.
+Washington D.C. – For Our Future and For Our Future Action Fund unveiled the initial results from their groundbreaking new ‘Feedback Loop’ program which engages people during door-to-door conversations to better understand what issues motivate voter turnout and community action.
+For Our Future launched the program in February, focusing on having qualitative, in-depth conversations with Democrats, progressives, and Independents across seven battleground states.
 The results are in after knocking on over 3 million doors and having conversations with more than 390,000 people about what issues matter most to them.
-FOF details the top five issues voters care about by region in Florida, Nevada, Ohio, Pennsylvania, Wisconsin, Michigan and Virginia in its new report HERE.
+For Our Future details the top five issues voters care about by region in Florida, Nevada, Ohio, Pennsylvania, Wisconsin, Michigan and Virginia in its new report HERE.

 Among the Key Findings: